tiksem/KotlinSpirit/README.md

 val expression = value + operator + value
 val expressionInBrackets = expression.quoted('(', ')')
 ```
 Looks clear.
-However if you try to run it you will get StackOverflow error.
+However, if you try to run it you will get StackOverflow error.
 Let's see how we can solve it.

 ## Lazy rules
 Let's rewrite our above example using lazy rules.
 Lazy rules are rules, computed at runtime.